vivid-planet/comet/docs/docs/migration/migration-from-v5-to-v6.md

     It is not possible anymore to use a custom CurrentUserLoader neither to augment/use the CurrentUserInterface.

-3. Create interface for `availablePermissions` similar to the already existing interface `interface ContentScope`
+3. Create interface for the available Permissions similar to the already existing interface `interface ContentScope`

     ```ts
     declare module "@comet/cms-api" {